-- By going tray-less at in all resident dining halls, a ¼ gallon of water is saved for each tray that would have been washed.
+- By going trayless at in all resident dining halls, one quarter gallon of water is saved for each tray that would have been washed.
 There are great savings in the energy to heat that water as well.

-- A highly-efficient Ecolab Apex washing system is utilized, reducing chemical and water usage; often more than 10% less per load.
+- A highly-efficient Ecolab Apex washing system is utilized, reducing chemical and water usage by more than 10 percent per load.

 - In partnership with Facilities Management and Nicor Gas, all kitchens are audited to identify energy conservation opportunities.